Tuesday, September 14, 2010

 Hiroshima Castle, Hiroshima:

-The Itsukushima shrine torii that appears to be floating under high tide but can be reached on foot when the tide is low:
+The Itsukushima shrine torii that can be reached on foot when the tide is low but appears to be floating under high tide

-A Shinto altar, where you offer money (through the wooden slots) and then clap to wake up the deity before you join hands and make a wish:
+A traditional Shinto altar, where you offer donations (through the wooden slots at the bottom of the photo) and then clap to wake up the deity before you join hands and make a wish

 5 comments: